-The nature of the application defines its resource impact on infrastructure.
-An application, which stores a lot of session data, will have big memory footprint.
-An application that processes data may have more CPU footprint.
+The nature of an application defines its resource impact on infrastructure.
+An application that stores a lot of session data, will have big memory footprint.
+An application that processes data may have a larger CPU footprint.

-Depending on the traffic or the number of data being processed, an application will be scaled out to multiple instances.
-That in turn scales its footprint.
+Depending on the traffic or amount of data being processed, an application will be scaled out to multiple instances.
+That, in turn, scales its footprint.

 Due to the time and space complexity of application code, the CPU and memory usage can get out of hand pretty quickly, requiring more and more instances.
-At that point, it is critical to know exactly how to prioritize optimization or troubleshooting efforts for maximum outcome, whether it is an infrastructure cost reduction or a response time improvement.
+At that point, it is critical to know exactly how to prioritize optimization or troubleshooting efforts, whether for infrastructure cost reduction or response time improvement.

-It is therefore necessary to have a continuous visibility into total application footprint, including all of its instances, for every application.
+It is therefore necessary to have continuous visibility into the total application footprint, including all of its instances, for every application.

-When StackImpact agent is used, the information about application CPU and memory footprint as well as the execution hot spots will be automatically available in the Dashboard.
+When the StackImpact agent is used, information about the application CPU and memory footprint, as well as the execution hot spots, will be automatically available in the Dashboard.

-First, the Footprint section lists all the applications and their total footprint over selected time range.
+First, the Footprint section lists all the applications and their total footprints over a selected time range.